nicksstapleton/blog/_posts/2022-10-27-what-resources-should-i-buy-in-logos-bible-software.md

 * Greek / Hebrew Texts
 * Greek / Hebrew Lexicons

 What are the best Logos resources to buy?
 Which are must-haves?
-Here are some suggested resources to get in your library:
+Here are some suggested resources to get in your library[^1]:

+[^1]: Disclosure: As a Logos partner, I get a small kickback for any base package purchases using my affiliate link.
+This is like you buying me a cup of coffee for helping you out.

 ### ![image-right](/assets/images/zondervan-illustrated-bible-dictionary.jpg){: .align-right}Bible Dictionaries